dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 TorchScript is a way to create serializable and optimizable models from PyTorch code.
 {{% /blockquote %}} -->

-All the models on TIMM can be exported to TorchScript with the following code snippet.
+All the models on TIMM can be exported with TorchScript using the following code snippet.

 ```python {linenos=table}
 import torch